 T.F.
 Green International Airport

-Not everyone wants to fly out of Boston, especially because holiday plane fares can be expensive.
-If you’re looking for an alternative to Logan Airport, on weekdays you can take the Providence/Stoughton Line down to T.F.
+Not everyone wants to fly out of Boston, especially because holiday plane fares can be expensive, especially during peak travel times like school vacation or the holiday season.
+If you’re looking for an alternative to Logan Airport, on weekdays, you can take the Providence/Stoughton Line down to T.F.
 Green International Airport in Rhode Island.
 The train stops directly at the T.F.
 Green Airport Station during the week, which connects directly to the airport terminal.
 It’s a convenient way to get to the airport, and weekday flights out of T.F.
 Green can sometimes be cheaper.

 Pro Tips for Holiday Travel